tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   ![Creating a DataFrame from the response python dictionary](Images/news_api_df.png)

-Live code the `newsapi.get_everything()` demo by highlighting that it's also possible to send more than one keyword as search term, as with this example to fetch news about Facebook Libra using `q="facebook libra"` as a parameter:
+Live code the `newsapi.get_everything()` demo by highlighting that it's also possible to send more than one keyword as a search term, as with this example to fetch news about Facebook Libra using `q="facebook libra"` as a parameter:

 * Separating two keywords by a blank space is equivalent to use `q="facebook AND libra"`.